-The past two summers, Head has worked at the U.S. Environmental Protection Agency in Cincinnati.
+Head also has worked at the U.S. Environmental Protection Agency in Cincinnati.
 Under the guidance of Todd Luxton, PhD, a postdoctoral fellow at the EPA lab, she studied the use of iron nanoparticles from welding fumes to absorb and reduce hexavalent chromium in groundwater.

 She also analyzed soil from a superfund site in North Carolina for arsenic and lead.
 At the EPA’s Experimental Stream Facility, she assisted in experiments to determine the effect of mountaintop mining on water systems.

-This summer, Head plans to work with Daren Chen, PhD, professor of energy, environmental and chemical engineering, to generate nano-sized controlled-release cancer drugs by the electrospray technique Chen has perfected.
+In summer 2012, Head worked with Daren Chen, PhD, professor of energy, environmental & chemical engineering, on generating nano-sized controlled-release cancer drugs by the electrospray technique Chen has perfected.

-Head is the fundraising officer for the WUSTL chapter of Engineers Without Borders and will be the project leader for the chapter’s Ethiopia project in the upcoming school year.
+Head is the fundraising officer for the WUSTL chapter of Engineers Without Borders and the project leader for the chapter’s Ethiopia project.
 The group plans to rebuild a water tower for the Mekelle School for the Blind in Ethiopia.

 Liu says she became interested in drug resistance during a summer internship in a pathology department while she was in high school.
 “Reading through patient charts describing infection from bacteria strains resistant to pretty much everything available, resulting in amputation or death, was heartbreaking,” she says.